juanaurre99/pyReCo/README.md

-# ReCoPy
+# pyReCo

 **A Reservoir Computing Library for Time Series Forecasting and Research**

-ResPy is built by researchers for researchers: we aim to develop new RC methods that allow for fast and efficient learning for sequential data.
+pyReCo is built by researchers for researchers: we aim to develop new RC methods that allow for fast and efficient learning for sequential data.
 The main focus is time series prediction, mostly performed in an auto-regressive fashion based on learning discrete flow maps.
-Another core aspect that motivates the implementation of a new library is *structure-function-relationships* in functional networks.
-ResPy allows to implement novel ways to generate better reservoir networks than the classical random choice.
-Overview of the core capabilities of ResPy:
+Another core aspect that motivates the implementation of a new library is *structure-function-relationships* in functional networks. pyReCo allows to implement novel ways to generate better reservoir networks than the classical random choice.
+Overview of the core capabilities of pyReCo:

 - [x] **Classical reservoir computing**: using random reservoir layers and training readout-layer weights using Ridge regression
 - [x] **Cross-validation**: built-in functions to k-fold cross-validate any ResPy model for performance evaluation
 - [ ] **auto-regressive time stepping** through feeding the predictions into the input layer (closed-loop prediction system)
 - [ ] **automated hyper-parameter tuning** for leakage rate, activation function, reservoir network properties, etc.

-**Compatability**: ResPy follows the syntax of scikit-learn (ResP Model-API), such that an estimator has the methods `.fit()` and `.predict()`.
-Any more experimental modeling can be realised by ResPy's CustomModel-API, which follows TensorFlow's Sequential-API: a custom ResPy model is compiled using `model.add()` functions for stacking different layers.
+**Compatability**: ResPy follows the syntax of scikit-learn (pyReCo Model-API), such that an estimator has the methods `.fit()` and `.predict()`.
+Any more experimental modeling can be realised by pyReCo's CustomModel-API, which follows TensorFlow's Sequential-API: a custom pyReCo model is compiled using `model.add()` functions for stacking different layers.

 #### Installation
 Simply use pip, or get the source files from this repo.

 ```
-pip install respy
+pip install pyreco
 ```